Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 UMass Stats and Trends

-- This season, the Minutemen have just one ATS win in three games as an underdog of 36 points or more.
+- This year, the Minutemen have just one against the spread win in three games as an underdog of 36 points or more.

-- UMass' games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- UMass' games this year have eclipsed the over/under four times in seven opportunities (57.1%).

 - This year the Minutemen have turned the ball over 13 times, five more than the Flames' takeaways (8).